lmoppert/vim-config/README.md

 install the Bundles with `:BundleInstall`.
 Afterwards restart vim to use the newly installed bundles.

 For the Powerline plugin you need to patch the fonts as it is using some custom glyphs.
 Details can be found in the [Powerline documentation]( https://powerline.readthedocs.org/en/latest/installation.html#fonts-installation).
+A very convenient alternative is to use a font, that already contains extra glyphs for programmers, like Fira Code (my favorite), Inconsolata or Source Code Pro.

 This repository is also used by me to backup my own cofigruation.
 As it is quite unlikely that you need to have the same entrys in your spellfile